Skip to content

 # backend.agent = "gpu-dev"

-The trust_all_tools key (default true) auto-approves all tool permission requests from the agent.
-Set to false to reject tool calls.
-The agent and model keys are optional — when set, they configure the ACP session mode and model at initialization.
+The trust_all_tools key (default true) auto-approves ACP tool permission requests when the provider exposes them.
+Set it to false to reject tool calls.
+The agent and model keys are optional; when set, providers that support setSessionMode and unstable_setSessionModel receive those requests during session initialization.

 Session lifecycle

-Sequence: spawn kiro-cli acp → initialize handshake → (optional) setSessionMode / unstable_setSessionModel → iteration prompts via prompt commands → terminate on loop exit.
+Sequence: spawn provider command → initialize handshake → session/new → optional setSessionMode / unstable_setSessionModel → iteration prompt via ACP prompt request → terminate on iteration or loop exit.

-When using the kiro backend with a multi-role topology, an agents.toml file in the project directory can map each role to a different agent.
+When using an ACP provider with a multi-role topology, an agents.toml file in the project directory can map each role to a different agent/mode.
 This lets you route the planner to one agent and the builder to another.

 # agents.toml